 "Telecommunication devices" referred to in this section include any device that emits an audible signal, vibrates, displays a message or otherwise summons or delivers a communication to the possessor.
-This includes but is not limited to beepers, pagers, cell phones, etc. For further information, please refer to the Student Code of Conduct.

-A student must have approval to possess other telecommunications devices such as netbooks, laptops, tablets, or other portable computers.
+This includes but is not limited to, cell phones, etc.-A student must have approval to possess other telecommunications devices such as netbooks, laptops, tablets, or other portable computers.
 Parents should refrain from contacting their student directly during the school day.
 The student's telecommunication device should be turned off.
 Parents may contact the school office to deliver emergency messages.

 Students are prohibited from sending or posting electronic messages or images, including sexting, that are abusive, obscene, sexually oriented, threatening, harassing, damaging to another's reputation, or illegal, including off school property if the conduct causes a substantial disruption to the school environment.

-For more information, refer to the Student Code of Conduct.Students who abuse the privilege of possessing these devices are subject to disciplinary measures.
+Students who abuse the privilege of possessing these devices are subject to disciplinary measures.
 In addition, district employees may confiscate any telecommunication device.
-See the Student Code of Conduct for more information concerning telecommunication devices.